 The company did remind parents that the teethers shouldn’t be submerged in water.

 In October last year, a dad cut open another bath toy to remind parents how often they should be tossing them aside and replacing them.

 He cuts open a bath toy to show people how disgusting the black mould is inside the toy.

-The latest warning comes from Dad, Jack Toepfer, who posted a video warning on Youtube, to highlight the hidden grime that can be found in your kids’ old bath toys.
+Dad, Jack Toepfer, posted a video warning on Youtube, to highlight the hidden grime that can be found in your kids’ old bath toys.

 “Any toys that hold water, that squirt water, or otherwise do not dry completely in an hour or so – throw them out,” he wrote alongside the video.